 The ROU assets represent our right to use an underlying asset for the lease term.
 Lease liabilities represent our obligation to make lease payments under the lease.
 Operating lease ROU assets and liabilities are recognized at the lease commencement date based on the present value of lease payments over the lease term.
 The implicit rate within our operating leases is generally not determinable and therefore we use our incremental borrowing rate at the lease commencement date to determine the present value of lease payments.
 The determination of our incremental borrowing rate requires judgment.
 We determine our incremental borrowing rate for each lease using indicative bank borrowing rates, adjusted for various factors including level of collateralization, term and currency to align with the terms of a lease.
 The operating lease ROU asset also includes any lease prepayments and initial direct costs, net of lease incentives.
 Certain leases include options to extend or terminate the lease.
-An option to extend the lease is considered in connection with determining the ROU asset and lease liability when it is reasonably certain we will exercise that option.
+An option to extend the lease is considered unless it is reasonably certain we will exercise that option.
 An option to terminate is considered unless it is reasonably certain we will not exercise the option.